 Designed by architect William H. McElfatrick, known as the "father of the American theater architecture," the Majestic was built by the Klein Amusement Company in 1907 and owned by Frank E. Henderson.
 The three-story structure, an example of an early twentieth-century theater in the Beaux Art neo-classical style, was part of a complex of five separate buildings.

-The theater's exterior was dominated by an electric marquee of the art metal and glass roofing.
+The theater's exterior was dominated by an electric marquee of metal art and its glass roofing.
 The box office inside the lobby had oak trim and a wide window.
-Terrazzo flooring and Italian marble wainscoting decorated the main twenty-five-foot-wide lobby.
-The interior featured French Renaissance decorative arts: a grand eight-foot-wide staircase, neoclassical painted murals on canvas, domed ceiling with allegorical Greek goddesses, pillars of faux marble, crystal chandeliers, two balconies, twelve opera boxes, and a Wurlitzer piano organ.
+Terrazzo flooring and Italian marble wainscoting decorated the main twenty-five-foot-wide theater lobby.
+The interior featured French Renaissance decorative arts: a grand eight-foot-wide staircase, neoclassical painted murals on canvas, a domed ceiling with allegorical Greek goddesses, faux marble pillars, crystal chandeliers, two balconies, twelve opera boxes, and a Wurlitzer piano organ.
 The auditorium had a seating capacity of 2,300 and a 77-foot proscenium stage.
-On the proscenium arch, father and son artists, Leo Sielke and Leo Sielke, Jr., of New York City painted The Triumphal Entry.
-An observation balcony was modeled on that of the Grand Opera House in Paris.
+The father-and-son artists, Leo Sielke and Leo Sielke, Jr., of New York City, painted The Triumphal Entry on the proscenium arch.
+An observation balcony was modeled on the Grand Opera House in Paris.

 The Majestic was used for light theater until 1917.
 The first production was a musical comedy entitled "The Mazuma Man."
 The theater's first feature film was D.W.
-Griffith's controversial film The Birth of a Nation in 1915, and the first talking film The Jazz Singer in 1927.
+Griffith's controversial film The Birth of a Nation in 1915, and the first talking film was The Jazz Singer in 1927.